 It’s fudge week on RMK.
-Yes, I know that I usually begin a theme week on a Monday, but I ended up with 6 recipes and needed an extra day.
+Yes, I know that I usually begin a theme week on a Monday.
+However, I ended up with 6 recipes and needed an extra day.
 I know what a predicament to be in, too many fudge recipes.
-Now I could have done the fudge into the following Saturday, but hey, the recipes were too yummy to wait.
+Now, I could have done the fudge into the following Saturday.
+But hey, the recipes were too yummy to wait beginning with this s’mores fudge.

 We are starting off the week with a yummy s’mores fudge made with Nestle Milk Chocolate Morsels.
 When I was doing s’mores week this last Summer, I was inspired to make a smore’s fudge.
 Which then inspired me to plan this whole week of fudge for the holiday’s.
 I took my favorite Rocky Road Fudge and just adapted it to make a s’mores version.
 My hubby really loved this one.
 I can’t wait to share all the other yummy recipes.
 So stay tuned and don’t fear the fudge.
 If making fudge is scary to you, no worries.
 I have a variety of ways to make them and there are two recipes that ANYONE can make.